aadinathaware/Netflix_Database_SQL/README.md

 ![](logo.png)

 ## Overview
-This project involves creating a normalized SQL database derived from a dataset of Netflix shows and movies.
-The original dataset was obtained from Kaggle: [Netflix Shows and Movies - Exploratory Analysis](https://www.kaggle.com/code/shivamb/netflix-shows-and-movies-exploratory-analysis/input).
+This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
+The goal is to extract valuable insights and answer various business questions based on the dataset.
+The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
 The purpose of this project is to demonstrate data normalization and SQL database creation skills, transforming a flat CSV file into a structured and normalized SQL database.

 ## Database Structure